 There are other instances that can create personal liability when selling a business and you and your attorney must be aware of each one.
 Each business has different risks and enters into different arrangements for their business.
 You must make avoiding personal liability following the sale a top priority.
-For more information on avoiding personal obligations and other important information about the business sale process‚ click on the link below for a complementary copy of ENDWISE: the guide to selling your business with peace of mind.
+For more information on avoiding personal obligations and other important information about the business sale process‚ click on the link below to download ENDWISE: the guide to selling your business with peace of mind.

 Category: Business Transactions